slbabin/quiz/README.md

 __Colour Scheme__
     - Blue was chosen as the main color of the quiz because it is often associated with clarity, logic, and rational thinking.
 It is a color commonly used in educational settings due to its perceived intellectual qualities.
 By incorporating blue into the quiz's color scheme, it can create an atmosphere that promotes clear thinking and logical problem-solving, which are essential aspects of a quiz.
-    - The text color is white because is is often associated with cleanliness, simplicity, and minimalism.
+    - The text color is white because is often associated with cleanliness, simplicity, and minimalism.
 It creates a clean and uncluttered visual appearance, allowing the content to stand out.

 __Typography__
     - The Montserrat font was chosen as the main font throughout the whole website due to its clean and attractive design.
 Sans Serif  was chosen as the fallback font.